Skip to content

 Contact USI

-Open Class Celebration: Faculty Visiting Faculty Program
+Open Class Connections: Faculty Visiting Faculty Program

 Do you ever feel stuck in a teaching routine?
 Would you like to see how your colleagues engage students in their classes?
 Would you like to demonstrate how you teach?

-2025 Open Class Visits
+Fall 2025 Open Class Visits

-Potential benefits for participants include opportunities to:
+Potential benefits for participants (both visitors and hosts) include opportunities to:

 • See your colleagues in action in various learning environments